 This is the portion of the competition where participants deliver a prepared speech on one of the topics provided on the topic list.
 This speech will outline the participant’s original solution to the given world problem contained in the topic they have selected.
 Students may present new solutions to long-standing problems or new solutions to largely untouched issues.
 In this section the judging panel will be assessing the ability of participants ability to provide tangible and innovative solutions to the problem at hand, rather than just identifying their chosen issue in the abstract and delivering a call to action.

-Students will need to record a video of them delivering their speech and submit that to the Judging Panel in an mp4 file prior to the Video Submission Date (Sunday 11 October at 11.59PM AEDT).
+Students will need to record a video of them delivering their speech and submit that to the Judging Panel in an mp4 file prior to the Video Submission Date (Tuesday 5 October 2021, 11:59PM AEST).
 All students will be emailed the link to the video submission platform prior to the Video Submission Date deadline.

 Question Time will take place on Zoom.
 All participants will need to attend one (1) Question Time round.
 There are ten (10) Question Time rounds to choose from and the registration form will ask students to select all rounds that they are available for.
 Students will be notified via email which Question Time round they have been allocated to four (4) weeks before that round.
 Students who register less than four weeks before the date of the round they have been allocated to will receive their round allocation email shortly after registration.
-Each Question Time round will last for two (2) hours, but students will be given a fifteen (15) minute time-slot within that two hours and will only need to be present on the Zoom call for those fifteen minutes.
+Each Question Time round will last for one (1) hour, but students will be given a fifteen (15) minute time-slot within that one hour and will only need to be present on the Zoom call for those fifteen minutes.

 Junior Division (Year 7 and 8): 4 minutes

 Senior Division (Year 9 and 10): 5 minutes